DonnyCodes/NintendoSharp/README.md

 --Record your input and export it as an Emulator TAS.

 <b>TLDR:</b> It lets you use any Nintendo Controller on any Nintendo console, or as a PC gamepad.
-It also lets you play games with your input display if you use NintendoSpy.
+It also lets you play PC games with your input display if you use NintendoSpy.

 <b>What it will do soon:</b>